Ragulan shares his study tips for Biology, Chemistry and Physics and why he is so passionate about science!

 Physics is the scientific discipline that concerns the nature and relationships of energy and matter.
 The HSC course provides a great overview on a wide range of fields including mechanics, electricity, quantum theory and relativity.
 A lot of theories in physics aim to represent relationships mathematically, so it is important that students are confident with maths.
 Surprisingly, most students are confident with understanding and applying equations but struggle with basic calculations.
 Silly mistakes are extremely common in physics where students completely forget or write non-SI units, do not take units into account in the formula, substitution and calculator errors etc. An easy way to minimise these errors is to show ALL working out, this not only makes it easier for you to check your answer at the end but will allow you to pinpoint exactly where you made a mistake.
 This also forces you to concentrate harder at each step, ensuring you are on the right track.
 Making a plan before attempting calculations is also helpful: listing necessary equations, converting any units in the question, calculating rough ballpark figure and identifying units of the expected answer.

 Biology aims to explore the science behind life and living organisms.
-The HSC course delves into many branches including ecology, physiology, immunology, plant science and epidemiology.
+The HSC course delves into many branches including genetics, biotechnology, immunology, and epidemiology.
 Biology is a very theoretical science that does not involve many calculations or skills based questions, so many students assume it’s fine to simply memorise what is taught.
 However, like the other sciences, it’s important to understand what you are learning, as examiners are increasingly targeting students’ understanding of underlying principles, rather than their ability to simply recall them.
 Nonetheless, biology does involve a lot of memorisation, especially when it comes to examples and case studies.

 Chemistry specifically concerns the properties and structure of matter.
 The Preliminary course introduces students to basic chemical principles whilst the HSC course builds on these principles whilst having a stronger focus on applications and the role that chemistry plays in society and the environment.
 Unlike physics and biology, chemistry involves both theory and calculation questions so students should be comfortable with answering both types of questions.